First, some definitions:

 - Top down = find a solution to the focused problem.
 Produce an overlay network to connect the app to a “thing”.

 Every house wants a solid foundation.
 You’d not need your linesman gushing concrete, nor would you wish your bricklayer to figure on your plumbing.
-Thus why can we feel comfy with sensor, device or manufacturers of “things” providing the parts for an enterprise network?
+Thus why can we feel comfy with sensors, devices, or manufacturers of “things” providing the parts for an enterprise network?
 We shouldn’t.
 Thing vendors build things, and network vendors build networks.
 Additionally, every device vendor solely cares regarding their own device, which implies their own network.
-Deploying a network for one device sort adds complexity, adds cost, is very redundant and has the potential to make security holes.
+Deploying a network for one device sort adds complexity, adds cost, is very redundant, and has the potential to make security holes.